 Put simply, the Best Workplaces in this industry rose to the occasion in terms of serving their communities—and employees took notice.

 Two companies on the recent Best Workplaces list demonstrate the way financial firms showed great heart during a year in which many people were hurting.
-And the actions of Nationwide and Capital One boosted employees’ sense of pride and purpose in the workplace.
+And the actions of Nationwide and Capital One boosted employees’ sense of company pride and purpose in the workplace.

 Why did employee experience soar at Nationwide?

 Nationwide employees saw the mutual insurance company walk its talk of being “on your side” – in this case, the side of communities hit hard by COVID-19 and racial injustice.

 They saw their organization contribute millions of dollars to the Red Cross and other COVID-relief efforts.
 They saw Nationwide donate millions more to groups working on racial equity and fair housing.
 They saw it launch a task force – composed of employees at every level – to enable the company to push for a better, more inclusive America.

 A dramatic gain of 10 percentage points on the Great Place To Work Trust Index™ employee survey in 2020 was partly about the company living up to its mission and values in a difficult year, says Gale King, executive vice president and chief administrative officer at Nationwide.

 Gale points to how Nationwide responded to the killing of George Floyd in May, with actions that included a “unity day” of conversations on race and a series of talks from prominent civil rights leaders representing perspectives across government, academia and community-based organizations.